 Step-by-step directions

-4. Add all of the flour and fold in until just incorporated.
+- Add flour.
+Add flour and fold it in until just incorporated.
 Don’t over mix.
-Over mixing will yield a tough pastry crust.

-10. Use your fingers or the bottom of a measuring cup to press the dough into the base and along the sides of the tart pan.
-Press dough down along the edge of the pan and remove excess dough.
+- Press into pan.
+Use your fingers to press the dough into the base and along the sides of the tart pan.
+Remove excess dough.

-11. Poke the base of the dough a few times with a fork.
-Place tart in the refrigerator for at least 20 minutes.
+- Chill dough.
+Poke the base of the dough with a fork. then chill for at least 20 minutes.

-13. Bake at 375ºF for about 15 minutes or until the edges just start to turn golden.
-Remove the beans/pie weights from the tart shell and bake again for another 5-10 minutes, or until the dough is cooked through and is golden brown.
+- Bake.
+Bake until the edges just start to turn golden.
+Remove the beans/pie weights and bake again until the dough is cooked through and is golden brown.
 Place onto a rack to cool completely.

-15. Spoon pastry cream into tart shell and spread it out evenly.
+- Add pastry cream.
+Spoon pastry cream into tart shell and spread it out evenly.
 You will want to fill about ⅔ of the tart shell with the pastry cream.
-You want to have room for the fruit.

 Expert Tips and Recipe FAQS